blackflux/robo-config/README.md

 ## Writing your own Plugin

 Writing your own robo-config plugin is very easy and gives you the most control.
-However it is recommended that you use popular plugins for basic configuration management and then write your own plugin for those cases that are not covered yet.
+However it is recommended that you use popular plugins for basic configuration management and then write your own plugin for those cases that are not covered.

 Writing your own Plugin for robo-config is very simple.
 A full example can be found [here](https://github.com/blackflux/robo-config-plugin/blob/master/src/index.js).

-A plugin is an npm package that exposes an object containing exactly four keys:
+A plugin is an npm package that exposes an object containing the following keys:

 - `name`: Fully qualified npm package name of the plugin
 - `taskDir`: Absolute path to the plugin tasks